 Bibliographic information about this document: Smith's Report, no. 30, March 1996, p.
 3 Other contributors to this document: n/a Editor’s comments: n/a

-On its own Internet web site, www.ihr.org, the Institute for Historical Review makes available an impressive selection of IHR material, including dozens of IHR Journal articles and reviews.
-It also includes a listing of every item that has ever appeared in this Journal, as well as the complete texts of The Zionist Terror Network, “The…
+The Institute for Historical Review now has its own Internet web site, www.ihr.org, which offers an impressive selection of material from the Institute for Historical Review, including dozens of IHR Journal articles and reviews.
+It also includes a listing of every item that has ever appeared in this Journal, enabling callers to quickly search for…